talkvip/BTSync-Java/README.md

 ### Resources

-See the wiki for examples on how you can use BTSync-Java within your application.
+See the [Wiki](https://bitbucket.org/osafi/btsync-java/wiki/Home) for examples on how you can use BTSync-Java within your application.